 The Bank's remuneration system is applicable to all staff of the Bank and its subsidiaries and documented in the Bank's Remuneration Policy and related guidelines.
 The Nomination and Remuneration Committee ("NRC"), whose composition and mandate is set out in Note (H)(ii) to the Group's consolidated financial statements, is responsible for overseeing the remuneration system of the Bank.
 During the financial year, two meetings were held by the NRC and it reviewed and approved the Bank's Remuneration Policy.
-Upon the latest version of Supervisory Policy Manual - CG-5 Guideline on a Sound Remuneration System issued in 2021, we have updated the categories of staff, the functions and responsibilities of Board of Director and NRC and the approving authority in the Remuneration Policy.
-Moreover, we have added the consideration of misconduct risk and applied "Malus' in order to address the major changes of the guideline.
+The major updates involved categories of staff, performance measurement and deferment of sales staff.
 Same as the previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
-The Bank has fulfilled the required requirements and applied the relevant recommendation.
+The polies and processes established by the Bank are in compliance with the CG-5 requirements.